 Comparing the Suunto Zoop with the Novo

-Early in 2016 Suunto introduced the updated Novo as the successor of the very successful Zoop.
+Early in 2016, Suunto introduced the updated Novo as the successor of the hugely successful Zoop.
 The original model had been on the market since 2010.
-Since then it became one of the best-selling personal scuba diving computers in the entry-level segment.
+Since then, it became one of the best-selling personal scuba diving computers in the entry-level segment.
 The new design has big shoes to fill if it wants to become as successful as its predecessor.

 You can read our review of the Suunto Zoop Novo to learn more about its overall features and capabilities.